morristech/android_device/library-battery/README.md

 Device-Battery
 ===============

-This module contains components that may be used to obtain detailed information about **Android** device's **battery**.
+This module contains elements that may be used to obtain detailed information about **Android** device's **battery**.

 ## Download ##